Updated December 26th, 2018

 They sound terrifying if you’ve never done one.
 They sound amazing if you’re a veteran.

 I talk a lot about cold showers around here.
 I’ve used them to get in shape, start a blog, and launch a business.
-They’ve got a ton of benefits: clarity of mind and fearlessness, to name a few.
-In the past I’ve focused specifically on the mental and psychological aspects of cold showers but, as it turns out, there are quite a few actual scientifically studied health benefits of cold showers as well.
+They come with a ton of benefits, including clarity of mind and fearlessness.
+In the past I’ve focused specifically on the mental and psychological aspects of cold showers but, as it turns out, there are quite a few scientifically proven health benefits of taking cold showers as well.

-There seems to be quite a bit of misinformation and folklore around cold showers, so I’ve tried to comb through and sort out the scientifically backed evidence from the urban legends.
-For more information, see the sources below.
+There seems to be quite a bit of misinformation and folklore surrounding cold showers, so I’ve tried to comb through that and sort out the scientifically backed facts from the urban legends.

 The Health Benefits of Cold Showers

 Better Immune System

-There are countless studies which show that cold exposure improves your immunity.
+There are countless studies that show that exposure to the cold improves your immunity.

-Cold water immersion has been shown to increase metabolic rates due to shivering and the immune system being activated.
-Experiment participants who participated in 6 weeks of immersions benefited from an increase in plasma concentration, as well as T helper cells and lymphocytes.
+Cold water immersion has been shown to increase metabolic rates because it causes shivering and activates your immune system.
+Experiment participants who participated in six weeks of immersions benefited from an increase in plasma concentration, as well as T helper cells and lymphocytes.

 In Sweden, it’s common practice to let small babies take naps outdoors in the cold.
-These babies have not only been shown to be more resistant to diseases, but they also seem to sleep deeper and more soundly.
+It has been shown that these babies end up more resistant to disease and that they sleep deeper and more soundly.

 (Source: http://www.bbc.co.uk/news/magazine-21537988 & http://herkules.oulu.fi/isbn9789514296673/isbn9789514296673.pdf.)

-In Siberia, they take it one step further and dump a whole bucket of cold water over children’s heads, in a ritual called Rodnichok or cold springs.
-They do this year-round for ages 2-6.
+In Siberia, they take it one step further and dump a whole bucket of cold water over children’s heads in a ritual called Rodnichok or cold springs.
+They do this year-round for children between the ages of two and six.
 Again, this is in Siberia.
 These kids are tough.
-It’s shown that about 95% of the kids who participate are healthy through the flu season as opposed to 75% of the those children in groups that don’t participate.
+It’s been shown that about 95% of the kids who participate are healthy through the flu season.
+On the other hand, only 75% of the the children who don’t participate in this ritual stay flu-free.

 Lesson learned: if you want to be healthy, stick to the cold setting on your shower!